vishwaraja21/19AI550_AI_for_Games/Ex.No5_Jumping behavior.md

 ### Result:
-Thus the simple snake game was implemented.
+Thus the simple jumping behavior  was implemented.